SH.03 - Campus Policies

 - A maximum speed limit of 10 mph is assigned unless otherwise designated.

-- All accidents involving motor vehicles that occur on campus property must be reported immediately to Campus Police.
+- All accidents involving motor vehicles that occur on campus property must be reported immediately to TCC Police.

 - All posted directional signs must be adhered to.

 - Full stops are to be made at all stop signs.
-Directions from traffic control personnel and campus police officers must be adhered to.
+Directions from traffic control personnel and TCC police officers must be adhered to.

 - All vehicles must be operated safely—not recklessly or carelessly.

-All collisions should be reported to Campus Police by dialing “8888” on any College telephone or (918) 595-8888 from a cell phone.
+All collisions should be reported to TCC Police by dialing “8888” on any College telephone, by calling (918) 595-8888 from a cell phone, or by using the RAVE Guardian4TCC app.
 The following information should be provided:

 - Nature of the accident